- 1/4 cup white wine or reduced-sodium chicken broth

 - 1 teaspoon brown sugar

-- Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+- Coat grill rack with cooking spray before starting the grill.
+Drain and discard marinade.
 Place salmon skin side down on grill rack.

 - Grill, covered, over medium heat for 10-12 minutes or until fish flakes easily with a fork, basting occasionally with reserved wine mixture.
 Serve with salsa.
 Yield: 6 servings.